 2. Ensure all chickens in the supply system be processed in a manner that avoids live-dumping and live-shackling of birds, and instead utilizes a pre-shackle multi-step controlled-atmosphere processing system that’s widely hailed as less cruel.

 3. Demonstrate compliance with the above standards via third party auditing.

 These changes would prevent a great deal of egregious, needless animal suffering, and it is well within your company’s ability to make them.
 Please adopt a rigorous animal welfare policy immediately.

-Lia Hyman & The Humane League started this petition with a single signature, and now has 53,302 supporters.
-Start a petition today to change something you care about.
+Lia Hyman & The Humane League started this petition with a single signature, and won with 53,311 supporters.
+Start a petition to change something you care about.